codemaker2015/Wayfinder-App/Unity App/README.md

 ### Build and run

 1. Go to File > Build Settings and select Android as the platform.
 2. Connect Android device to the computer.
-See [development device](#development-device).
 3. Click Build and Run.

 ## Development device